In this article:

 Strep throat is caused by group A Streptococcus, a strain of bacteria that is also associated with mild skin infections, cellulitis, impetigo, and other serious problems.
 (1) This disease has a sudden onset, usually with a sore throat and can be relieved through proper antibiotics along with other self-care measures.

 If left untreated, strep throat can spread easily to other people and also induce severe medical problems in the infected individual.
 It is, therefore, necessary to take steps to keep yourself from contracting or spreading strep throat.

 Strep bacteria can spread in the following ways:

 1. Airborne droplets

+When an individual with strep throat breathes, sneezes, or coughs, the bacteria-containing respiratory droplets are released in the surrounding environment.
 Breathing in the airborne droplets can spread the infection to a healthy individual.

 Sharing foods or drinks with an infected individual is another mode of strep transmission.